 When and Where are the meetings?

-Regular Troop meetings are typically held Monday evenings from 7:00 to 8:00 pm at Prairie Star Middle School, at 14201 Mission Road in Leawood.
+Troop 10 boys meetings are held Monday evenings from 7:00 to 8:00.
+Troop 10 girls meetings are held on Monday evenings from 6:00 to 8:00.
+We meet at Prairie Star Middle School, 14201 Mission Road in Leawood.
 Please see the Troop 10 Calendar for the latest information.

 How do I Join Troop 10?